iamleeg/Amiga-Smalltalk/README.md

 `error_host` is a tool that simulates a VM error, to make sure that it displays the UI correctly.
 Just build and run to see an uninspiring error message :).

+## A note on the tests

+While these tests mostly look like unit tests, they're actually integration tests because they use the real `RealWordMemory` even when testing the `Interpreter`.
+A test suite gets a new, blank `RealWordMemory` on each run.
+You should be aware of these gotchas in your test design:

+ - assigning object pointers to variables will change the retain counts on the pointers, and potentially trigger deallocation.
+For this reason, I often design tests to write the pointers into memory as _words_ to avoid triggering unexpected behaviour.
+ - re-using objects or obejct pointers between tests _may_ cause problems if you don't explicitly clean up.
+ - allocating a new object, either in test code or in the SUT, relies on having free memory available from which to allocate the object.
+If sufficient memory isn't immediately available, the VM will trigger a mark-sweep garbage collection which may both take time and fail, if the memory is not in a consistent state.
+ - if the test runner launches, then you have exactly one segment (128kB, minus space for the free lists and object table) of memory available to use.
+You may have more, but can't rely on that.
+Once I realised this I introduced the `RealWordMemory_bestSegmentFor` method to support "legacy" tests that wrote to arbitrarily-chosen segments (it picks a segment number based on the requested one, and the number actually available).
+This introduces some non-determinism into the tests, so isn't recommended.
+For new tests, use segment 0 wherever possible.

 ## Copying